allenchng/InsightWriting/Projects.md

 The goal of an Insight project is to showcase your creativity and thoughtfulness.
 Can you identify areas of need that are not already being covered?
 Replicating an existing product or a need that is already being served does not help showcase that ability to identify new areas of exploration.

----

-**Example**: "My project is to determine which method of transportation will be more cost efficient for people living in the outer boroughs; train, bus, or car."

-**Problem with this idea**: Google Maps.
-No solution would add meaningful improvement over checking Google Maps.

 ## How do I make my project stand out?

 ### Identify the challenges that are unique to problems in your domain.